Studying publishing at university is a very different experience to starting an entry-level job in the industry.

 - independently reading up on how the publishing industry works and keeping an eye on relevant news stories

-- attending networking events and panel discussions such as those run by your careers service (during your undergraduate degree) or the Society of Young Publishers
+- attending networking events, panel discussions and webinars such as those run by your careers service during your undergraduate degree or the Society of Young Publishers (SYP)

 - connecting with industry professionals on LinkedIn and asking your careers service if they know of any alumni you could get in touch with